gtmh-io/gtmh-s11n/README.md

 A lightweight, attribute-based serialization library for C# that enables easy configuration and instantiation of polymorphic object graphs through simple key-value pairs.

+A windows GUI for user space configuration of whatever it is you want to configure.

 ## What is GTMH.S11n?

 GTMH.S11n (serialization) provides a clean, declarative way to serialize and deserialize complex object hierarchies, with special support for: